sailpoint-oss/python-sdk/sailpoint/v3/docs/AccessRequestsApi.md

     requested_for = '2c9180877b2b6ea4017b2c545f971429' # str | Filter the results by the identity for which the requests were made. *me* indicates the current user.
 Mutually exclusive with *regarding-identity*. (optional) requested_by = '2c9180877b2b6ea4017b2c545f971429' # str | Filter the results by the identity that made the requests. *me* indicates the current user.
 Mutually exclusive with *regarding-identity*. (optional) regarding_identity = '2c9180877b2b6ea4017b2c545f971429' # str | Filter the results by the specified identity which is either the requester or target of the requests. *me* indicates the current user.
-Mutually exclusive with *requested-for* and *requested-by*. (optional) count = False # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored. (optional) (default to False) limit = 250 # int | Max number of results to return. (optional) (default to 250) offset = 10 # int | Offset into the full result set.
+Mutually exclusive with *requested-for* and *requested-by*. (optional) assigned_to = '2c9180877b2b6ea4017b2c545f971429' # str | Filter the results by the specified identity which is the owner of the Identity Request Work Item. *me* indicates the current user. (optional) count = False # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored. (optional) (default to False) limit = 250 # int | Max number of results to return. (optional) (default to 250) offset = 10 # int | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 Defaults to 0 if not specified. (optional)